Kinto/kinto/docs/overview.rst

 Use cases
 =========

-- A generic Web database for frontend applications;
+- A generic Web database for frontend applications.
-- Build collaborative applications with fine grained-permissions;
+- Build collaborative applications with fine grained-permissions.
-- Store encrypted data at a location you control;
+- Store encrypted data at a location you control.
 - Synchronize application data between different devices.